-Platform modules are organized in groups.
-When a group is selected, by default all its modules are selected.
+Platform modules are organized into groups.
+When a group is selected, by default, all its modules are selected.
 To view all the modules making up a group, click on the Expand All icon on the top-right of the frame.
-This will let you select/deselect on a per-module basis.
-Note that individual module selection is not recommended and that it is only available when the module has been imported.
+This will let you select/deselect on a per module basis.
+Note that individual module selection is not recommended and that it is only available when the module have been imported.

-The description and contents of an item (group or module) are displayed next to the list when an item is selected.
+The description and contents of an item (group or module) are displayed beside the list on item selection.